Parameter estimation for land-surface models using Neural Physics: Introduction

-The key contribution of this paper is the formulation of a land-surface model as an end-to-end, fully differentiable, physics-based system that enables efficient parameter estimation.
-The LSM includes a full surface energy balance equation coupled to a soil layer (Section~\ref{sec:model}), but does not incorporate a subsurface moisture model or explicitly represent buildings.
-By expressing the governing equations within a machine-learning framework using Neural Physics (Section~\ref{sec:discretisation_and_implementation}), we eliminate the need to derive and maintain adjoint models, which is a significant practical barrier in traditional LSM calibration workflows.
+The key contribution of this paper is the formulation of a land-surface model within the Neural Physics framework, an end-to-end, fully differentiable, physics-based system that enables efficient parameter estimation.
+We intentionally chose a simple LSM that still includes a surface energy balance and time-dependence, in order to isolate parameter identifiability, confounding and equifinality.
+The surface energy balance equation is coupled to a soil layer (Section~\ref{sec:model}), but does not incorporate a subsurface moisture model or explicitly represent buildings.
+By expressing the governing equations as convolutions within a machine-learning framework using Neural Physics (Section~\ref{sec:discretisation_and_implementation}), we eliminate the need to derive and maintain adjoint models, which is a significant practical barrier in traditional LSM calibration workflows.
 Instead, we demonstrate that our approach can be applied directly using gradient-based optimisation to estimate parameters in time-dependent problems (Section~\ref{sec:inverse}), a process that can otherwise be tedious~\citep{Lipson2024UP}.
 Using a synthetic dataset for which the correct input parameters are known, the sensitivity to the initial estimate and dependencies between parameters are investigated (Section~\ref{sec:onedepth}).
 We show that simultaneous measurements at two depths are needed to obtain reliable estimates for the soil properties independent of the initial estimates (Section~\ref{sec:twodepths}).
 Finally, we use the model to determine the site parameters for a 150-hour period of the flux data recorded in the city of Phoenix, United States and evaluate the model on a subsequent 50-hour period (Section~\ref{sec:Phoenix}).
-This approach provides insight into parameter identifiability and confounding effects (e.g., identifiable parameter combinations and the role of observational configuration), which are often difficult to assess using conventional calibration methods.
+This approach provides insight into the degree of underdetermination in the system (e.g., identifiable parameter combinations and the role of observational configuration), which are often difficult to assess using conventional calibration methods.
 We comment on this in the results and conclusions (Sections~\ref{sec:results} and~\ref{sec:conclusions}).